tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 These chips include FTDI chips (Nano and Duemilanove) and the CH340G or CP2102 (both popular on Chinese "Arduino" clones).
 While MIDI over USB is not supported on these boards, you can still use Hairless.
 Just instantiate a `HairlessMIDI_Interface` at the top of your sketch.

-## Espressif boards
+## Espressif ESP32 boards with USB support
-_ESP8266, ESP32_
+_ESP32-S2 and ESP32-S3_
 ***
+The ESP32-S2 and ESP32-S3 chips have native USB support, and MIDI over USB is supported by Control Surface when using version 3.0.0 or later of the `arduino-esp32` core.
+At the time of writing, this version has not yet been officially released, and you may need to add the development release link to the boards manager URLs to install it (see https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html for more information).

+To enable MIDI over USB support, select the `"USB-OTG"` mode in the Tools > USB Type menu.

+## Other Espressif boards
+_ESP8266, ESP32, ESP32-C3, ESP32-C6, ESP32-H2_
+***
-The ESP8266 and ESP32 microcontrollers don't have native USB support, and all development boards I've come across use a single-purpose USB-to-TTL chip, which means that they fall into the same category as the Arduino Nano when it comes to MIDI over USB.
+These ESP8266 and ESP32 microcontrollers don't have native USB support, and all development boards I've come across use a single-purpose USB-to-TTL chip, which means that they fall into the same category as the Arduino Nano when it comes to MIDI over USB.

-That being said, both the ESP8266 and the ESP32 have built-in WiFi, so you can use rtpMIDI, using the [AppleMIDI library](https://github.com/lathoub/Arduino-AppleMIDI-Library), for example.
+That being said, some of these chips have built-in WiFi, so you can use rtpMIDI, using the [AppleMIDI library](https://github.com/lathoub/Arduino-AppleMIDI-Library), for example.
+This is supported by Control Surface after installing the necessary libraries.
+See the @ref AppleMIDI.ino example for details.

 An alternative is to use Open Sound Control (OSC).
 This is not MIDI, it's an entirely different protocol, built on top of UDP.
 It can be used for bidirectional communication between audio software and control surfaces.
-I've successfully used this to build a control surface for Reaper.

-Control Surface supports AppleMIDI if you install the AppleMIDI library.
-See the @ref AppleMIDI.ino example for details.
 OSC is not directly supported by the Control Surface library, but they can be integrated relatively easily.

 The ESP32 also has Bluetooth support, so you can use MIDI over BLE.
 This is supported by the Control Surface library using the @ref BluetoothMIDI_Interface.